 This includes: Electricians, Telecommunication Engineers, HVAC Engineers, Painter & Decorators, Carpenters, Plumbers, Plasterers, Gas Fitters, Joiners, Roofers, Shop Fitters, Construction Workers, General Maintenance Workers.

-What was asbestos used for in non-domestic buildings?
+How was Asbestos used in non-domestic buildings?

 The construction industry used asbestos extensively throughout the 20th century, in insulation, floor tiles, partition walls, roofs and a wide variety of other places in a building.
 Builders also added it to cement for use in both indoor and outdoor projects.